 Most pacemakers have only one or two wires that go to the heart.
-These wires stimulate the right or left side of the heart when the heartbeat gets too slow.
+These wires stimulate one or more of the chambers of the heart to squeeze (contract) when the heartbeat gets too slow.

 Some pacemakers also can deliver electric shocks to the heart that can stop life-threatening arrhythmias (irregular heartbeats).
-This is called a "cardioverter defibrillator."
+These are called "cardioverter defibrillators."

 You should know what type of pacemaker you have.

 You will be given a card to keep in your wallet.

 You should wear a medic alert bracelet or necklace that says you have a pacemaker.
 In a medical emergency, health care workers taking care of you should know you have a pacemaker.

 Most machines and devices will not interfere with your pacemaker.
 But some with strong magnetic fields may.
 Always ask your health care provider about any specific device that you need to avoid.
 Do not put a magnet near your pacemaker.

 Most appliances in your home are safe to be around.
 This includes your refrigerator, washer, dryer, toaster, blender, computers and fax machines, hair dryer, stove, CD player, remote controls, and microwave.

 You should keep several devices at least 12 inches away from the site where the pacemaker is placed under your skin.
 These include:

 Tell all health care providers that you have a pacemaker before any tests are done.